evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 <a href="/files/2016/04/harmonic_oscillator/03_010_physics.html" target="_blank" class="Button">Demo</a>

-The demo page should look exactly like the previous one, with the motionless box on the right.
+The demo page should look exactly like the previous one, with the motionless box.
 Here are the key parts of the physics code that we added.

 ### The memory of the simulation

 The program keeps the following information in memory.

-1. The `initialConditions` object contains the initial values for velocity and position.
-We start the simulation by moving the box to the right and letting it go.
+1. The `initialConditions` object contains the initial values for the velocity and position.
+We start the simulation by moving the box to the right and then let it go.
 Therefore, the initial position is *1* and velocity is zero.

 2. The `state` object keeps the current position and velocity as the system evolves through time.

-3. The `deltaT` variable stores the length of time increment which is 16 milliseconds.
+3. The `deltaT` variable stores the length of the time increment equal to 16 milliseconds.
 This tells the program by how much the time changes between frames.
 The value is used it to calculate the velocity and position of the box.

 ### Updating box position